amirisback/frogo-notification/README.md

-# Frogo Notification Helper (work-in-progress 👷🔧️👷‍♀️⛏)
+# Frogo Notification (work-in-progress 👷🔧️👷‍♀️⛏)
+Beta Release

 # About This Project
 SDK for anything your problem to make easier developing android apps